ionux/phactor/README.md

 php composer.phar require ionux/phactor:1.0.0
 ```

-Or you can install manually by downloading the zip file and extracting the contents into your project's source directory by hand.
+Or you can install manually by downloading the zip file and extracting the contents into your project's source directory.

 ## Usage

 Integrating these classes with your project is very simple.
-For example, to just generate keypairs:
+For example, after including the necessary **Phactor** class files (or using an autoloader), to generate keypairs:

 ```php
 $key = new \Phactor\Key;